realkotob/rooms2d/README.md

-# rooms2d
+# Rooms2D

 Try it on https://www.mossylogs.com/r/general

 ## How does it work?

-The room name is the part after the /r/, so for example to go to a room called "game-dev", the link would be `https://www.mossylogs.com/r/game-dev`
+The room name is after the /r/ so for example to go to a room called `game-dev` the link would be `https://www.mossylogs.com/r/game-dev`

-You can **[add the Discord bot](https://discord.com/api/oauth2/authorize?client_id=797931723907268698&permissions=68672&scope=bot)** to your server to instantly create links with `!room`
+You can also add the [**Discord bot**](https://discord.com/api/oauth2/authorize?client_id=797931723907268698&permissions=8&redirect_uri=https%3A%2F%2Fdiscord.com%2Fapi%2Foauth2%2Fauthorize%3Fclient_id%3D797931723907268698%26permissions%3D68672%26scope%3Dbot&scope=bot) to your server to instantly create links with `!room` ([source code](https://github.com/asheraryam/rooms2d-bot)).

 Watch the Video Demo: